jcerdenia/StarSearch/README.md

 <b>Persistence</b><br>
 The app uses different methods of data persistence.
 Short-term persistence is handled by ViewModels.

-Long-term persistence is achieved through SharedPreferences:
+Long-term persistence is achieved through Shared Preferences:
 <ul>
   <li>The user's choice of how items are sorted (by relevance, title, genre, or price)</li>
   <li>The user's last viewed page — the app always opens with the most recently viewed page before it was last closed.
 If the app opens with the detail page, the last viewed item is loaded.</li>